- Fitness to Practise *New*

 - It is important to recognise that the roles of doctors and pharmacists are fundamentally different.
 Doctors first diagnose, then prescribe medication and/or decide on treatment options for their patients.
 The medical course is heavy on clinical practice and direct patient care.

-- Pharmacists, on the other hand, are educated in biomedical sciences, pharmaceutical science and clinical science; the knowledge base and skill set are more diversified and the professional roles are different from doctors.
+- Pharmacists, on the other hand, are educated in biomedical science, pharmaceutical science and clinical science; the knowledge base and skill set are more diversified and the professional roles are different from doctors.
 Pharmacists remain the most qualified experts when it comes to the knowledge and proper use of medications.

 - Although the pharmacy programme remains focused on producing well-trained hospital and community pharmacists to serve in a patient-care setting, many pharmacy graduates have also leveraged on their knowledge and expertise on medication use/ management, and developed successful careers in indirect patient care areas, e.g. health sciences research, regulatory practice, clinical trials management etc.